Aliases for KCNK13 Gene

 GeneCards Summary for KCNK13 Gene

 KCNK13 (Potassium Two Pore Domain Channel Subfamily K Member 13) is a Protein Coding gene.
 Diseases associated with KCNK13 include Birk-Barel Syndrome and Adrenal Cortical Adenocarcinoma.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include potassium channel activity and voltage-gated ion channel activity.
-An important paralog of this gene is KCNK3.
+Among its related pathways are Cardiac conduction and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include potassium channel activity and potassium ion leak channel activity.
+An important paralog of this gene is KCNK12.

 UniProtKB/Swiss-Prot Summary for KCNK13 Gene

 Potassium channel displaying weak inward rectification in symmetrical K(+) solution.